No easy substitute for Russian king crab banned from US

 Boiled king crab.

-With Alaska’s red king crab fishery closed due to biomass issues, there will be no easy substitution for the king crab that had flowed into the United States until U.S. President Joe Biden banned all Russian seafood imports in March 2022.
+With Alaska’s red king crab fishery closed due to biomass issues, there will be no easy substitution for the king crab that flowed into the United States until U.S. President Joe Biden banned all Russian seafood imports in March 2022.

 The ban began in June 2022, and was preceded by a surge of imports of Russian king crab as seafood dealers sought to top off their supplies, bringing in more than 9 million pounds in the month before it came into effect.